 By continuing to use this site, you agree to the cookies used, for example, to improve your browsing experience and to personalize the content of the Website.
 For more information and/or to change your current cookie settings, please refer to our Cookies Policy.

-We are currently receiving an exceptionally high volume of calls and messages.
-Before calling our Contact Centre, we invite you to consult the links below:
+We are currently receiving an exceptionally high volume of calls and messages to our Contact Centre, which causes much longer delays than those to which our customers are accustomed.
+We sincerely apologize for this and thank you for your patience.
+Before calling us, we invite you to consult the following pages:

 No flights available